{\lambda}: A Benchmark for Data-Efficiency in Long-Horizon Indoor Mobile Manipulation Robotics

 To address these challenges, we propose the \emph{LAMBDA} ($\lambda$) benchmark (\underline{\emph{L}}ong-horizon \underline{\emph{A}}ctions for \underline{\emph{M}}obile-manipulation \underline{\emph{B}}enchmarking of \underline{\emph{D}}irected \underline{\emph{A}}ctivities). $\lambda$ evaluates models on a realistic amount of demonstrations of language-conditioned, multi-room, multi-floor, pick-and-place tasks requiring long-horizon planning and execution, addressing the limitations of existing benchmarks.
-The dataset consists of 571 high-quality trajectories, which were crowdsourced and manually collected to ensure realism, diversity, and replay-verifiability.
+Our dataset consists of $571$ trajectories, which were crowdsourced and manually collected to ensure realism, diversity, and replay-verifiability.
 Crowdsourcing was specifically conducted to capture natural, flowing instructions rather than templated commands, providing a realistic distribution of tasks that people want robots to perform in household and workplace environments.
 By including language-conditioned tasks, $\lambda$ supports intuitive and accessible interactions, making it practical for real-world users.
 Unlike planner-generated data, human-collected trajectories in $\lambda$ provide natural variability and expertise, better capturing real-world robot operations.
 Additionally, $\lambda$ supports long-horizon tasks involving navigation across rooms and floors, reflecting the realistic demands of indoor scenarios.
-Its simulated environments enable diverse testing scenarios and object variability, ensuring flexibility and standardization, while real-world data ensures models are prepared for practical deployment.
-Finally, the inclusion of armed quadrupeds enables evaluation on complex terrains, such as stairs, highlighting their stability and adaptability in challenging conditions.
+Simulated environments enable diverse testing scenarios and object variability, while real-world data ensures models are prepared for practical deployment.
+We collected the real data with a quadruped robot due to its optimal form factor, suitable for navigating complex terrain.